francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

 # 🚀 Frontend Web Developer & 🛡️ Cybersecurity Student

 Full Stack Web Developer with a strong focus on **Frontend Development**, especially with **Vue.js**, and a deep interest in **Cybersecurity**. 😄
-Building intuitive user interfaces and I'm always expanding my skills in secure and modern web development.
+Building intuitive user interfaces and always expanding my skills in secure and modern web development.

 ---